vEnhance/web.evanchen.cc/input/techsupport.md

 1. Learning how to use a command prompt to navigate files and folders in a terminal, and execute commands.
-   You can learn this in a day or two from [Zed Shaw][term] or [djangogirls][term2] or whatever you find on Google.
+   You can learn this in a day or two from [Zed Shaw][term] or [missing.csail.mit.edu][missing- csail] or [djangogirls][term2] or whatever you find on Google.
 2. Find a text editor you like (as stated, any text editor opens any plain text file).
 Be able to open, edit, and save an arbitrary text file.
-   (This is likely to be covered in step 1 already;
-   LaTeX users may also know this step already.)
+(This is likely to be covered in step 1 already; LaTeX users may also know this step already.)
 3. You should then learn your first programming language.
 The hardest part!

 ## {{ hl("language", "Picking a language") }}